openfaas/faas-swarm/README.md

 This is the Docker Swarm provider for OpenFaaS.

 The first and canonical implementation of OpenFaaS was tightly coupled to Docker Swarm.
-This repository aims to decouple the two so that all providers are ismorphic.
+This repository aims to decouple the two so that all providers are isomorphic.

 ## Status